-Note that γ may be zero, in which case some garbling is always optimal.
+Note that γ may be zero, in which case some noisy positioning is always optimal.

-Remark 7 (choice overload) Our analysis emphasizes that the scope for choice overload critically depends on the firm's positioning strategy, which in turn depends on its incentive to garble the information provided to consumers.
+Remark 7 (choice overload) Our analysis emphasizes that the scope for choice overload critically depends on the firm's positioning strategy, which in turn depends on its incentive to introduce noise in the information available to consumers.
 Suppose for instance that the firm adds newly available products to its assortment.
-If the firm opts for perfect positioning, choice overload simply does not arise, as consumers can then focus on the most popular products if they wish so.
-By contrast, opting for garbled positioning will reduce consumer participation-but may be profitable, by inducing more intensive search.
-By characterizing the firm's incentives to garble the information provided to consumers, Propositions 6 and 7 shed light on when choice overload is more likely to arise-namely, when products are neither too different nor too similar, and the distribution of search costs has a large hazard rate.
+Under pure positioning, choice overload simply does not arise, as consumers then have perfect information and can therefore focus on the most popular products if they wish so.
+By contrast, noisy positioning limits the information available to consumers; this reduces consumer participation but may nevertheless be profitable if it induces more intensive search.
+By characterizing the firm's incentives to limit the information available to consumers, Propositions 6 and 7 shed light on when choice overload is more likely to arise-namely, when products are neither too different nor too similar, and the distribution of search costs has a large hazard rate.